-Based on findings from the May 2014 groundwater and soil vapor sampling program conducted at the Site, and in accordance with the telephone discussion between MACTEC and NYSDEC on September 3, 2014, monitoring wells GW-013, GW-014, MW-011, MW-015, which had been included in previous sampling events, will be excluded from future sampling events based on low to non-detectable concentrations of Site contaminants historically reported (MACTEC, 2014).
-The remaining 21 monitoring wells shown on Table 3.1 will be sampled annually.
+Based on findings from the May 2014 groundwater and soil vapor sampling program conducted at the Site, and in accordance with the telephone discussion between MACTEC and NYSDEC on September 3, 2014, monitoring wells GW-013, GW-014, MW-011, and MW-015, which had been included in previous sampling events, will be excluded from future sampling events based on low to non-detectable concentrations of Site contaminants historically reported (MACTEC, 2014).
+The remaining 21 monitoring wells shown on Table 3.1 will be sampled every two years as directed by NYSDEC subsequent to its review of the May 2015 groundwater sampling results.

-Reported detections of PCE, TCE and cis-1,2-DCE, in Site groundwater monitoring wells based on sampling conducted in May 2014 and during prior sampling rounds are shown on Figure 3.2.
+Reported detections of PCE, TCE and cis-1,2-DCE, in Site groundwater monitoring wells based on sampling conducted in May 2015 and during prior sampling rounds are shown on Figure 3.2.